ICU Topics > Common Medications

 Side Effects: Hypertension, tachycardia, dissociative anesthetic at higher doses, hallucinations, apnea with rapid administration of large bolus doses, nausea

-Basic Purpose: Break down blood clots
+Purpose: Break down existing blood clots to restore blood flow.

 Common Examples: Tissue Plasminogen Activator (tPA)